proximagr/VWAN/README.md

   * how many Public IPs will be created and attached to the Azure Firewalls
   * The Azure Firewall SKU between Basic and Standard

 The script does NOT deploy the connections between the VWAN Hubs & the VNETS.
-Once the VWAN Hubs are ready, with Hub Status Succeeded <b>and</b> Router Status Provisioned, create the connections manually.
+Once the VWAN Hubs are ready, with Hub Status Succeeded **and** Router Status Provisioned, create the connections manually.